BHFDSC/CCU007_11/README.md

-# Readmission after heart valve surgery in the United Kingdom
+# Hospital readmission after heart valve surgery in the United Kingdom

+**Jeremy Chan, Pradeep Narayan, Tim Dong, Daniel P. Fudulu, Gianni D. Angelini, on behalf of the CVD-COVID-UK/COVID-IMPACT Consortium**

 ## Project description

 Unplanned emergency admission after cardiac surgery is associated with significant morbidity and a high burden to the healthcare system.
-We aim to evaluate the readmission rate in the first 12 months after heart valve surgery in the United Kingdom.
+We aimed to evaluate the readmission rate in the first 12 months after heart valve surgery in the United Kingdom.

 ## How to cite this work
 > Citation details to follow